Victoria FallsAirport · ZimbabweMunga Plains18°05′S · 24°28′EChobe National Park11,700 km²NAMIBIAZAMBIAZIMBABWEBOTSWANA

 Airport to camp, with us.

-Most retreats open with a night or two at Victoria Falls before the transfer in.
-We meet every flight and run the whole arrival.
+Most retreats open with a night or two at Victoria Falls before continuing into Botswana.
+From arrival to your final farewell, we take care of the entire journey.

 Fly to Victoria Falls or Kasane

-Most arrivals come through Victoria Falls Airport in Zimbabwe.
-Kasane Airport in Botswana is a closer alternative.
-Direct flights to both from Johannesburg, Cape Town, Nairobi, and Addis Ababa.
+Most guests arrive through Victoria Falls Airport.
+Kasane Airport in Botswana offers a closer alternative.
+Direct flights are available from cities including Johannesburg, Cape Town, Nairobi, and Addis Ababa.

 A night or two at Victoria Falls